jonrau1/ElectricEye/README.md

 - **131** Supported CSP & SaaS Asset Components across all Services
 - **104** ElectricEye Auditors

-The subsections have been migrated to the respective per-Provider setup documentation linked above in [Using ElectricEye](#using-electriceye)
+The tables of supported Services and Checks have been migrated to the respective per-Provider setup documentation linked above in [Using ElectricEye](#using-electriceye).

 ## Contributing